-Component 2: Data Driven Instruction
+Component 2:Data Driven Instruction

 The data is then analyzed to determine the appropriate course of action the teacher will take for instruction.
-The teacher must consider students levels, learning styles, and other unique needs each child has.
+The teacher must consider students levels, learning styles, and other unique needs of each child.
 Teachers are provided guidance and become well-versed in their understanding of the curriculum to know what needs to be taught and when.
 Utilizing their knowledge-base of various teaching strategies described further in the application, they provide instruction that is differentiated to ensure each child has the opportunity to master the standard being taught.

-Component 3: Assessment
+Component 3:Assessment

 The only way to measure whether the instruction was effective and students learned the content expected of them is to assess.
-Students are assessed based on the standard they have been taught in a variety of ways, not just through a paper and pencil test.
+They are assessed based on the standard they have been taught in a variety of ways, not just through a paper and pencil test.
 It may be through projects, essays, presentations, or other differentiated methods in order to provide multiple opportunities for understanding.

-Component 4: Grading
+Component 4:Grading

-Each assignment is graded based on the standard that was taught to the students in order to facilitate appropriate data collection and tracking of student progress on mastery of each standards.
+Each assignment is graded based on the standard that is taught to the students in order to facilitate appropriate data collection and tracking of student progress on mastery of each standards.
 Grades are entered into the electronic gradebook for ease of collection and use.

-Component 5: Reporting
+Component 5:Reporting

 Timely and effective feedback is one of our core values.
 Students cannot be expected to learn and grow if they are not aware of their own strengths and weaknesses.
-Once material is graded, it must be presented to students and all other stakeholders in a timely manner, and effective feedback provides specific guidance to students as to what was correct and how any mistakes can be corrected.
-Simply provided a letter grade or saying "good job" is not enough.
+Once material is graded, it must be presented to students and all other stakeholders in a timely manner.
+Effective feedback provides specific guidance to students as to what was correct and how any mistakes can be corrected.
+Simply providing a letter grade or saying "good job" is not enough.
 Teachers, parents, students, and administrators all have online access to the students grades to track achievement.

-Component 6: Decision
+Component 6:Decision

-After grades have been reported the teacher must determine the next step to move on to the next standard and start with a baseline assessment, or continue to re-teach the previous standard in a new way if students did not master the content.
+After grades have been reported the teacher must determine the next stepto moveonto the next standard and start with a baseline assessment, or continue to re-teach the previous standard in a new way if students did not master the content.
 Regardless of the class-level decision, the students needing remediation or enrichment will receive appropriate differentiated instruction through small-group or blended learning environment.

 This six-step process continues throughout the year to ensure students are provided ample opportunity to master all the standards expected of them for the year.
-This model tailors learning for each class and student, along with supplemental features, will help close the achievement gap for these students.
-Major features of the Academy, described further in the application, include Personalized Learning Plans, Instructional Focus Plans, meaningful parental involvement, character development, technology to support student engagement, and academic intervention and enrichment, including the Cambridge International Examinations program.
+This model tailors learning for each class and student, along with providing supplemental enrichment and interventions as needed, will help provide a rigorous learning environment for students.
+Major educational features, described further in the application, include Personalized Learning Plans, Instructional Focus Plans, meaningful parental involvement, character development, technology to support student engagement, academic intervention and enrichment, including the Cambridge program.